Welcome to the PaleoLab at UMass Boston!

 Bella Brown

-Bella is a junior in the School for the Environment working on the history of denitrification in the Eastern Tropical North Pacific over the last 4 million years.
-Bella will be spending Summer 2025 as a REU student in Ben Twining’s lab at Bigelow Labs.
+Bella is a senior in the School for the Environment working on a capstone project assessing natural and anthropogenic nutrient inputs to the Belize Mesoamerican Barrier Reef System over the last century from coral-bound N isotopes.
+Bella spent Summer 2025 as a REU student with Ben Twining at Bigelow Labs.

 Jordan Graham

-Jordan is a junior in the School for the Environment.
+Jordan is a senior in the School for the Environment.
 He is working on the new Arctic sea-ice project in collaboration with Josh and Frankie Pavia’s group at UW.

 Ruth Zewde

-Ruth is a sophomore at UMass Boston.
+Ruth is a junior at UMass Boston.
 She is also working on the new Arctic sea-ice project in collaboration with Josh and Frankie Pavia’s group.

 Ruggles